In this review article we’ll be looking at one of the more popular protein powders around, Dymatize Elite 100% Whey.

 *But you may find that both are definitely tolerable as-is in water if you’re in a pinch, though for me only the Chocolate Peanut Butter makes the “OK with just water” grade.

-*And they taste a lot better (of course) when I throw the Elite in a blender with one of my protein shake recipes where I’ve added strawberries, greens, etc.
+*And they both taste a lot better (of course) when I throw the Elite in a blender with one of my protein shake recipes where I’ve added strawberries, banana, greens, maybe some real peanut butter, etc.

 Taste test: Dymatize Elite vs Gold Standard